flouren/task-manager/README.md

 01:56:00 - setting crud operations in controllers 02:15:00 - finishin crud operations in controllers

+02:20:00 - refactor? asyncWrapper need to be completed? at the start of error handlers

+# Need to add frontend to backend! maybe in react

-# fighting with github to merge master with main
+# try to merge master with main branch